 - Coconut Oil Notes: Coconut oil has a low melting point so make sure to chill the dough well.
 After you press the dough into the baking dish make sure to chill the dough again for at least 15 minutes.

-- Make it without xanthan gum: Instead of xanthan gum you can add 2 tablespoons psyllium husk powder or 3 tablespoons whole psyllium husk.
+- Make it without xanthan gum: Instead of xanthan gum you can add 2 tablespoons corn, potato or tapioca starch.
 Mix in when whisking together the dry ingredients.

 Tips